Graft - opening chapters

 I scrambled out of the truck, fleeing to the trees.
 Hidden behind them, I stayed to make sure someone came out for Matilda, that she’d be taken care of.

 Now what?
 If she wanted to tell someone about me, there was nothing stopping her.
-I loved my home, and it was all too easy to imagine a life where people knew me for what I truly was — whatever that might be — and there was no longer a place for me here.
+It was all too easy to imagine a life where people knew me for what I truly was—whatever that might be—and there was no longer a place for me here.
 A place for me anywhere.
-If I couldn’t be comfortable here all the time, that was just how I was born, and it wasn’t fair but I’d been dealing with that my whole life.
-To have not even half a place…

 There was nothing I could do about that.
-For now I went home, following the rough path of the road from a distance back to my neighborhood, trying to balance the danger of being seen changed with the danger of running into anything strange in the woods.
+For now I went home, following the rough path of the road from a distance, trying to balance the danger of being seen while visibly changed with the danger of running into anything strange in the woods.
 I could feel my body shifting, hardly a surprise given how upset I was, and decided not to even bother checking.
 I didn’t have the emotional bandwidth right now.
 The reek surrounded me, but it wasn’t bothering me as much.
 I guess it wasn’t so bad outside of an enclosed space like the truck.
 A strangled laugh threatened to break free.
 Look at me, acclimating.

 Someone did laugh, their braying voice bouncing up and down in pitch.
 I went still as a statue.
-It wasn’t like I was near any hiking trails or homes, at least, none that I could currently see.
+There weren’t any hiking trails or homes in view.
 The occasional sound of a passing car was a low hum compared to how that laugh had cracked the air, though both noises had come from the same direction.
 I wrapped my arms tight around myself and kept going, shifting my path further from the road.
 There must’ve been some little offshoot neighborhood I didn’t know about nearby, or a group of people who thought untrodden brambles would make a good spot for a picnic, because the human voice had a sound and range to it that you just didn’t hear from animals.
 And I kept hearing them, wordless calls and exclamations, and changing my trajectory, and —

 I heard a low growl behind me.
 I puffed myself up and turned around, ready to shout at something knee-height.
 Instead, I slowly backed into the clearing.

-What followed me might’ve been a coyote once, before what softness was once on its thin frame had been redistributed and concentrated in its limbs and the crushing muscles in its jaws.
-Its pelt sagged off its neck and underside, was stretched taut over its shoulders to the point I could see the skin beneath its fur.
-The coyote flashed its fangs at me and I hurried back.
+What followed me might’ve been a coyote once.
+I’d always thought of them as scrappier, hungrier wolves.
+But this creature’s body carried that extreme even further.
+Its pelt sagged off its neck and underside, but was stretched taut over its shoulders to the point I could see the skin beneath its fur.
+The once-coyote flashed its fangs at me in a slow grimace, all the additional muscles in its lower jaw needing time to flex.
+I hurried back.

 My foot collided with a root.
 The coyote’s jaw dropped open, letting out a cackling laugh.

-Getting up high would get me distance from the coyote without running or showing it my back.
-I turned to the side, eyes still on the animal, my hand questing blindly for a branch I could use to pull myself up.
-I found one and squeezed it, only to feel that it was mammal-hot.
+Climbing up the tree would get me distance from the coyote without running or showing it my back.
+I turned to the side, eyes still on the animal, questing blindly for a handhold.
+I found a branch and squeezed it, only to feel that it was mammal-hot.
 I dared to glance away from the coyote.
-The branch’s bark had come off like dust on my hand, leaving an exposed section of moist red, like naked muscle.
+The branch’s bark had come off as dust on my fingers, leaving an exposed section of moist red, like naked muscle.

 “Oh,” I said.

-A cracked and red-dripping branch circled around my leg and hoisted me into the air before I could react, dangling me upside-down a good ten feet off the ground.
-The coyote patiently watched from the ground while more branches waved around me like lethargic snakes, several wrapping around my waist.
+A cracked and red-dripping branch circled around my leg and hoisted me into the air before I could run, dangling me upside-down a good ten feet off the ground.
+The coyote patiently watched while more branches waved around me like lethargic snakes, several wrapping around my waist.
 I held still at first, dumbfounded by what was happening.
 The whole time, smaller creatures were still bringing in more organic matter, soft plant parts but also whatever meat they could find.
 The ground beneath these offerings, beneath me, churned as if liquid, a hole twenty feet deep briefly opening to the air.
-At the bottom, its foul smell rising to greet me, was a pool of… it was too many colors, reds and greens and browns, all of it darkened with moisture and mixed together into a slurry.
+At the bottom, its foul smell rising to greet me, was a pool of… it was too many colors, reds and greens and browns, mixed into a slurry.
 The hole’s walls were lined with fist-sized gray points.
 They seemed too big to be teeth, but too uniform to just be rocks; if I considered what was below me to be a stomach, I supposed teeth made more sense.

 I wouldn’t, couldn’t, process it any further.
 There was no time.
 The branches around me tightened, squeezing my legs and torso.
 My unnatural ability kicked in, my body changing to resist the tree’s attempt to crush me.
 I screamed, hating not just the pain but the sensation of muscle and bone simultaneously being forced inward and growing out.
 The seams in my sleeves popped and then I was tearing at the branches with strengthened arms.
 I thought of the weasel I’d held similarly restrained so recently, how it had writhed out of my grip.
-Curling my fingers around a branch, I felt a new kind of resistance and looked down to see my nails growing out and cutting into the bark to release thick, hot sap.
+Curling my fingers around a branch, my nails grew out and cut into the bark, releasing thick, hot sap.
 The coyote leapt at me, and in a moment of panic I lashed out.
-It fell to the ground and lay still for a few heartbeats, neck at an odd angle, before the mud opened up again to swallow it.
-I broke the branch around my waist — not snapping cleanly in half but ripping through the animal-like tissue — and contorted out of the ones holding my legs.
-I bolted, barely moving away in time from the chasm that formed where I’d landed.
-My world narrowed to the path directly in front of me as I ran, hoping I was going in the right direction.
+It fell to the ground and lay still for a few heartbeats, neck at an odd angle, before the mud opened up to swallow it.
+I broke the branch around my waist and contorted out of the ones holding my legs.
+I bolted, barely avoiding the chasm that formed where I’d landed.
+My world narrowed to the path directly in front of me as I ran.
 I skirted around streets and houses until I reached my own backyard and fell on the soft, clean grass.

 Slowly, Ella.
 Breathe slowly.
 I scratched at my arms, building up and shedding layers of skin until I thought nothing that had directly touched the monsters remained.
 That’s what they were, monsters.
 Them, not me.
 I didn’t recognize my hands, the shape of my legs.
 My waist felt stiff, inflexible.